Kevin Holland (Canadian politician)

-Kevin Holland is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
+Kevin Holland is a Canadian politician, who was first elected to the Legislative Assembly of Ontario in the 2022 provincial election.
+He was re-elected in the 2025 provincial election.
 He represents the riding of Thunder Bay—Atikokan as a member of the Progressive Conservative Party of Ontario.
 He was named to the Ontario cabinet as associate minister of forestry and forestry products on August 16, 2024.
 Holland was previously the mayor of Conmee Township.

 Career

 Holland was elected in June 2022 as a Member of Provincial Parliament for his home riding of Thunder Bay-Atikokan.
 Prior to his role as MPP, Holland served as the Mayor of the Township of Conmee for over 3 decades, being first elected to Council in 1991.

 Holland volunteered for 21 years as a community firefighter.
 He was Operations Manager of Holland Enterprises, a family-owned business that specialized in the manufacturing of custom emergency vehicles and commercial truck bodies.

 Following his election as MPP, Holland served as the Parliamentary Assistant to the Minister of Municipal Affairs and Housing and Parliamentary Assistant to the Minister of Northern Development and Minister of Indigenous Affairs. before being appointed as the Parliamentary Assistant to the Minister of Mines.
 While serving as the Parliamentary Assistant to the Minister of Mines he took on the additional role of Parliamentary Assistant to the Minister of Long Term Care before being appointed as the Associate Minister of Forestry and Forest Products.